algolia/shipjs/README.md

 Ship.js provides a half automation, which gives you a chance to:

-- Confirm the next version which is semantically bumped
+- Confirm the semantically bumped version is actually correct
-- Check which commits are going to be released
+- Check which commits are going to be released and discuss with colleagues
-- Modify the changelog before release
+- Check the automatically generated changelog and refine it
-- Postpone the release, build a test package for the PR and test it ([Pika CI](https://github.com/apps/pika-ci) can be used here)
+- Put the release aside for a second, build a test package for the PR and test it in another environments(Possibly [Pika CI](https://github.com/apps/pika-ci) can be used here).

-## Is Ship.js opinionated?

-Ship.js works with zero configuration out of box, but also lets you configure as much as you want.

 ## Contributing